Advertise On HalifaxTrails.ca.

 The island is chock-full of history from every era of Halifax’s past.
 From cultural, military and natural history, the island has hints of it from end to end.
 The natural beauty of the island is enough to demand a visit, but the stories of its past add extra interest.
 You can stumble upon remnants of its past no matter where you are.
 Old apple trees, curious clearings, shipwrecks, and mysterious structures are there for you to ponder along your journey.
 I won’t bother to get into the vast amount of history contained on this island as I couldn’t do it justice.
 When you are on the island, much of it is there for you to see and read for yourself.
 For a full rundown of the history of each point of interest on the island, refer to this great info by the Friends of Mcnabs Island Society.

 McNabs Island is absolutely stunning as a natural wonder.
-The island is full of spectacular wetlands, old mixed forest, rugged coastlines and sandy beaches.
+The island is full of spectacular wetlands, old mixed forests, rugged coastlines and sandy beaches.
 Naturalist heaven, the ecology of the island is diverse, unique, and breathtakingly beautiful.
 In Spring and Autumn, the island comes alive with colour, and in Summer the beautiful beaches are the city’s best hidden gems.
 The two main sandy beaches on the island are Wreck Cove on the calm, sheltered eastern side of the island and Maugers Beach on the open water western side of the island.

 The island’s location at the mouth of Halifax Harbour makes it a sieve for garbage from the ocean and the harbour.
 Thanks to huge efforts by the Friends of McNabs Island Society who remove literal tons of garbage every year, these beaches are largely clean.
 To join the efforts every spring, stay tuned to their social media for updates.